christianrosdahl/legilo/README.md

 New words are words that haven't been seen previously in any text.
 Learning words are words that you have seen in some text before, and looked up, but that you don't consider that you know yet.
 Known words are words that you have skipped without looking up or that you have marked explicitly as known.
 Ignored words are words that you consider irrelevant, e.g. names, words in another language or numbers.
 This category is similar to known words, but the words will be stored in a separate list, without translations, and will not be counted into the sum of your known words (that is shown when closing the program).

-When reading a text, you iterate through the new and learning words using the keyboard (see below).
+When reading a text, you iterate through the new and learning words using the keyboard (see below), or words by clicking them.
 The current word is marked with an orange background.
 You can look up a marked word easily or change the label of it using the keyboard as well.

+**Language support**: I have tested the app with Spanish, German, French, Italian, Russian, Croatian, and Swedish.
+However, it should also work well for many other languages.
+Just add the language you want to learn to the `config.json` file (see "Configuration" below) and try it out!

 # How to use it?

 ## Disclaimer

 The program has only been tested for macOS, and it is unclear if it will work on other operating systems without further modifications.
-I made the program for my personal use, with the main focus of getting it to do what it should rathen than optimizing the code, and there are no guarantees that it will work well for anyone else.
+I made the program for my personal use, with the main focus on getting it to do what it should rather than optimizing the code, and there are no guarantees that it will work well for anyone else.
 However, you are very welcome to try it out at your own risk.

 ## Get started

+To run the progam, you need a sufficiently new version of Python (it was tested with version 3.11).
+You can check your Python version by typing `python3 --version` in the terminal and, if necessary, download a new version [here](https://www.python.org/downloads/).

 Start by downloading the files, e.g. using `git clone` or clicking the green button "Code" at the top of this page, choosing "Download ZIP" and unzipping the downloaded files.
 Then navigate to the folder in the terminal (type `cd <path to the folder with the files>`).
 After that, you type `./run.sh` and press <kbd>⏎ Enter</kbd>.
 This will activate a Python virtual environment (it is created if it doesn't exist already), and make sure that all necessary dependencies are installed in this virtual environment.
 After that, the program UI will open up in a window.
 The first time you run the program for a new language, it can take a while to start.
 This is due to that it will download some natural language processing models that are used to find the dictionary form (lemma) of words, so that variants of a word can be looked up.
 You can skip this feature (and thus the downloading of the models) by setting `"use_lemmatizer": false` in `config.json`.